 Where you need to provide two separate documents, the same one can’t be used twice, even if it appears on both lists.
 The documents must be from different companies

 All documents must be the most recent ones.
 We don’t accept expired documents

 Documents used for proof of address should show your full name and current address

 We reserve the right to obtain additional identification and address verification documents if required

 How do I provide my proof of Identity?

-You can bring your identity documents into your local funeral home, or you can submit these on via our website portal below
+You can bring your identity documents into your local funeral home.

 The Independent Family Funeral Directors Ltd trading as Fosters Funeral Directors is authorised and regulated by the Financial Conduct Authority to enter into and carry out funeral plan contracts FRN 966550.